da99/www_app/Hiatus.md

     my own, of a better Smalltalk/Factor/Xananud system... outside of Nintendo-like gaming.

+  10. If WWW\_Applet is going to be a programming language, might as well go all the way: make it an abstraction over everything (ie HTML/CSS/JS and all server-side langs, including Ruby and Lua).
+A runtime will be created for each language.

 I originally wanted this to be an abstraction layer over HTML, JS, CSS.
 However, during the development of "www\_applet", I realized I could do that w/ just Ruby